Reviews You Can Rely On

 May feel overbuilt for some

 For some, the slight rigidity of the Adrenaline's lateral edges might be more noticeable than is preferred, particularly if you aren't an overpronator.
-We also love the stability of the Gel-Kayano 31, which is less responsive at speed but has even more comfortable cushioning underfoot.
-Still, the Adrenaline is a great option for distance efforts, and its weight and responsiveness reflect this.
+We also love the stability of the Asics Gel-Kayano 31, which is less responsive at speed but has even more comfortable cushioning underfoot.
+The Saucony Tempus 2 offers lateral stability with an emphasis on energy return, making it a notable option for runners seeking a balance between these two elements.
+Even still, the Adrenaline is the superior option for distance efforts, and its weight and responsiveness reflect this.
 While not a sprinting shoe, we feel the benefits outweigh the drawbacks — and we found ourselves also enjoying this shoe for long walking days.
-If reliability, comfort, and a bit of support are what you're after, we wholeheartedly recommend the updated Adrenaline 23.
+If reliability, comfort, and a bit of support are what you're after, we wholeheartedly recommend the updated Adrenaline.

 Credit: Ally Arcuri